Paid parental leave guidelines

 - a completed Parental Leave Application Form (docx, 157kb), signed by their Supervisor.

-Human Resources will confirm parental leave arrangements in writing with the Eligible Staff Member and provide a copy of this letter to the Supervisor.
+People and Culture will confirm parental leave arrangements in writing with the Eligible Staff Member and provide a copy of this letter to the Supervisor.

 Government Paid Parental Leave Applications